-- + Ideas that target Jacques Carolan's programmatic goal to unlock new methods to understand, identify, and treat neurological and neuropsychiatric disorders, as described in the programme thesis and programme funding call (applications for the programme funding call have now closed). - + Ideas that are undifferentiated or that are likely to happen without ARIA support. - + Commercial or close-to-commercial stage products.
+- + Ideas that target Angie Burnett's goal of Synthetic Plants, as described in her programme thesis and programme funding call (applications for the programme funding call have now closed). - + Cyanobacteria. - + Ideas that are undifferentiated or that are likely to happen without ARIA support. - + Commercial or close-to-commercial stage products.